 - Students must meet with an Academic Advisor PRIOR TO REGISTERING FOR THE TEAS EXAM, to be deemed eligible to take the test.

-- Information regarding the TEAS can also be found on the HS website, as well as on the HS departments' websites.
+- Information regarding the TEAS can also be found on the Health Sciences (HS) website, as well as on the HS departments' websites.

-- The TEAS exam is administered at two Sinclair locations (Dayton and Courseview).
+- The TEAS exam is administered at four Sinclair locations (Englewood, Huber Heights, Centerville and Mason).
 Information can be found at the Sinclair Testing Center website: http://www.sinclair.edu/admissions/office/testing/.

 NOTE: Five copies of the Study Manual for the Test of Essential Academic Skills are housed on reserve in the Sinclair Library for student use.
 A study guide is also available for purchase on the ATI website: http://www.atitesting.com/ati_store/TEAS-Products.aspx